run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/tickets/use/link-other-functionalities-to-the-ticket.md

 13. To link a **Problem**, click on the corresponding tab and link the item with the functionality you want.
 If you want to register a new item, click on "Problem Registration";

+    !!!
+Abstract "NOTE"

+        When linking a problem to the ticket, the "Workaround" registered in them will be available in the ticket on the left side.
+When click on it, it'll be possible to view each one of them in order to select the most suitable solution to the incident, click then on "Copy", the incident will automatically change the status to "Solved" and will complete the data of items "Cause Detail" and "Answer Soluction" with the data registered in the problem linked.

+        The "Cause Detail" will be completed with the data of "Root Cause" described in the problem linked, and the "Answer Solution" will be completed with the information inscribed in the "Workaround" you've chose.

 14. To link a **Change**, click on the corresponding tab and link the item with the functionality you want.
 If you want to register a new item, click on